titan-studio/coeus/README.md

 # Coeus

 Coeus is a 3D game engine in pure LuaJIT with a focus on fast development and high quality games.
 Currently confirmed to run on both Windows and Linux.
+Check out some of the demos in our [Coeus Demos Repository](https://github.com/titan-studio/coeus-demos)

 Official IRC is at #titan-interactive on irc.freenode.net.